 The ticket price for the Ghibli Museum is only ¥1,000 (or US$ 9) each.
-Very cheap and worth it for the sensational experience you will gain inside.
 However, tickets must be purchased in advance.
-If you failed so, you can still get a last-minute or next-day ticket from ticket resellers.
-But there will be associated fees that are more than 300 to 1,000 percent of the original ticket price.
+If you failed so, you can get a last-minute ticket or a next-day ticket from an authorized travel agency in Japan.

 So in this article, I’ll show you:

 - How to get the Ghibli museum tickets at its original price.

 Let’s dive in!